google/zetasql/docs/data-types.md

 No direct comparison of PROTO values is supported.
 There are a couple possible
 workarounds:

-  * The most accurate way to compare PROTOs is to do a pair-wise comparison between the fields of the PROTOs.
++ The most accurate way to compare PROTOs is to do a pair-wise comparison between the fields of the PROTOs.
 This can also be used to `GROUP BY` or `ORDER BY` PROTO fields.
-  * For simple equality comparisons, you can cast a PROTO to BYTES and compare the results.
-  * To get a simple approximation for inequality comparisons, you can cast PROTO to STRING.
++ To get a simple approximation for inequality comparisons, you can cast PROTO to STRING.
 Note that this will do lexicographical ordering for numeric fields.

 ## String type